 On the other hand, according to the official documentation, Airflow is not a data streaming or data flow solution.
 Data must not flow between steps of the DAG.
 I’ll add more: Airflow is not a data pipeline tool.
-Avoid building pipelines that use a secondary service like an object storage (S3 or GCS) to store intermediate state that is going to be used by the next task.
+Avoid building pipelines that use a secondary service like an object storage (S3 or GCS) to store intermediate state for the next task to use.
 Airflow is not an interactive and dynamic DAG building solution.
 Avoid changing the DAG frequently.
 Workflows are expected to be mostly static or slow-changing.

-Well, another recommendation is to keep the code elegant, pythonic and do defensive programming (https://www.pluralsight.com/guides/defensive-programming-in-python).
+Another recommendation is to keep the code elegant, pythonic and do defensive programming (https://www.pluralsight.com/guides/defensive-programming-in-python).
 Enjoy the opportunity of using Jinja templating and building pythonic code.
 And please, implement custom exceptions and logging on the piece of code that is going to run every step of the DAG.
 The Airflow Web UI is going to print every single logging message.
 Also, don’t forget to implement code in all your assumptions by using assert and check data boundaries.

-The last experience I would like to share in this first part of this series is about time and timezones.
+The last experience I would like to share in this first part of this series is about time and time zones.
 Airflow core uses UTC, by default.
-Specify your default timezone in airflow.cfg.
-Following that, use pendulum pypi package to define the timezone in which your DAGs should be scheduled.
+Specify your default time zone in airflow.cfg.
+Following that, use pendulum pypi package to define the time zone in which your DAGs should be scheduled.
 Here is an example: https://airflow.readthedocs.io/en/stable/timezone.html .

-That is all I have to start with.
+That’s all I have to start with.
 In the following posts, I’m going to go over more specific best practices for scheduling machine learning pipelines.